Reemployment Tax Rate Information

 Legislation passed in 2021 changed Florida's reemployment tax rate computation for rates effective 2021 through 2025.

-The new rate calculation for 2021 excluded all benefit charges from the second quarter of 2020 and prevented the application of the positive adjustment factor, which normally increases rates automatically if the Unemployment Compensation Trust Fund balance is below a certain amount.
+The rate calculation for 2021 excluded all benefit charges from the second quarter of 2020 and prevented the application of the positive adjustment factor, which normally increases rates automatically if the Unemployment Compensation Trust Fund balance is below a certain amount.

-Tax rates effective January 1, 2022 through December 31, 2023, excluded charges from the second, third and fourth quarters of 2020 and all benefit charges paid as a direct result of a government order to close or reduce capacity of a business due to COVID-19, as determined by the Florida Department of Economic Opportunity (now named the Florida Department of Commerce).
+Tax rates effective January 1, 2022, through December 31, 2023, excluded charges from the second, third and fourth quarters of 2020 and all benefit charges paid as a direct result of a government order to close or reduce capacity of a business due to COVID-19, as determined by the Florida Department of Economic Opportunity (now the Florida Department of Commerce).
 The tax rate calculation also excluded the application of the positive adjustment factor (trust fund trigger).

-Tax rates effective January 1, 2024 will exclude charges from the third and fourth quarters of 2020 and all benefit charges paid as a direct result of a government order to close or reduce capacity of a business due to COVID-19, as determined by the Florida Department of Commerce.
+Tax rates effective January 1, 2024, will exclude charges from the third and fourth quarters of 2020 and all benefit charges paid as a direct result of a government order to close or reduce capacity of a business due to COVID-19, as determined by the Florida Department of Commerce.
 The tax rate calculation will also exclude the application of the positive adjustment factor.
-These changes to the tax rate calculation are repealed if the trust fund reaches $4,071,519,600 on June 30 the previous year.
+These changes to the tax rate calculation are repealed if the trust fund reaches $4,071,519,600 on June 30 of the previous year.
 Since the trust fund did not reach that amount on June 30, 2023, the tax rate changes for 2024 remain in effect.

 Protecting Your Tax Rate